 Annex I countries report oil/gas leakage emissions by subsector, and these emissions can be used in the inventory as reported.
 An exception is for gas transmission and gas storage which are only reported as a combined total and have to be disaggregated.
-Also Annex I venting and flaring emissions are only reported as sector totals (oil venting, oil flaring, gas venting, and gas flaring) which have to be disaggregated to the subsectors of Fig. 1.
+Also, Annex I venting and flaring emissions are only reported as sector totals (oil venting, oil flaring, gas venting, and gas flaring) which have to be disaggregated to the subsectors of Fig. 1.
+Annex I countries may choose to report emissions for a given subsector as "Included Elsewhere" which means the emissions have been included in the emissions total reported for a different subsector.
+The most common example is when venting and flaring emissions are included within reported leakage emissions as is the case for oil/gas venting and flaring in the United States.
+We do not attempt to separate these emissions here because it does not affect the spatial allocation of emissions.

 The emissions reported for oil/gas and coal by non-Annex I countries have to be disaggregated to the subsectors of Fig. 1.
 If a non-Annex I country does not report coal emissions separate from oil/gas we treat it as a non-reporting country (Sect.

-2.1.3).
-Some non-Annex I countries choose to report oil/gas emissions by subsectors similar to Annex I countries.
-These reported emissions are not available in the GHG Data Interface and require inspection of reports submitted by each country, including National Communications (submitted every 4 years; COP, 2002) and Biennial Update Reports (submitted every 2 years; COP, 2011).
-We inspect reports for countries with estimated or reported oil+gas emissions greater than or equal to 1
+ory.
+The

-1B).
+de 1B).
 Deleted: IPCC,

-each
+for each

-1 as
+nuch as

-ions
+nissions

-ions Deleted: non-venting and flaring
+nissions Deleted: non-venting and flaring

-ities
+ctivities

-te a
+create a

-The
+1. The

-ctor
+ubsector

 Deleted: of

 Deleted: to the appropriate infrastructure locations

-151
+om 151

-lon-
+rs.
+Non-

-are
+they are

-s of Deleted: to
+ce as of Deleted: to

-rted
+reported

 Deleted: reported (reporting year ranges from 1994 to 2015)

-/ as
+ntory as

-be be
+ve to be

-gas
+ing, gas

+o report

-l .
-If Deleted: also
+λ Deleted: also

-ect.
-Deleted: consider them
+λ Deleted: consider them

-nese Deleted: as
+4 Deleted: as

-Deleted: described in
+(Deleted: described in

-Tg a-1.
+- 2.1.3).
+Some non-Annex I countries choose to report oil/gas emissions by subsectors similar to Annex I countries.
+These reported emissions are not available in the GHG Data Interface and require inspection of reports submitted by each country, including National Communications (submitted every 4 years; COP, 2002) and Biennial Update Reports (submitted every 2 years; COP, 2011).
+We inspect reports for countries with estimated or reported oil+gas emissions greater than or equal to 1 - 5 Tg a-1.
 These countries are Algeria, Brazil, China, India, Indonesia, Iran, Iraq, Malaysia, Nigeria, Qatar, Saudi Arabia, Uzbekistan, and Venezuela.
 The extent of emissions disaggregation by subsector for these non-Annex I countries varies.
 Algeria, India, Malaysia, Nigeria, Saudi Arabia, and Uzbekistan report similarly to Annex I countries while other countries only provide limited disaggregation.

-5 2.1.2 Disaggregation by subsectors and processes
+2.1.2 Disaggregation by subsectors and processes

-We disaggregate reported emissions as needed by estimating emissions for each subsector and process using IPCC Tier 1 methods (IPCC, 2006) and then applying these relative subsector/process contributions to the reported emissions.
-We multiply the IPCC Tier 1 emission factor, for each subsector to national activity data from the U.S. Energy and Information Administration (EIA, 2018a).
+- 10 We disaggregate reported emissions as needed by estimating emissions for each subsector and process using IPCC Tier 1 methods (IPCC, 2006) and then applying these relative subsector/process contributions to the reported emissions.
+We multiply the IPCC Tier 1 emission factor for each subsector to national activity data from the U.S. Energy and Information Administration (EIA, 2018a).
 Oil production volume is used as activity data for emissions from oil exploration and production, while volume of oil refined is used for oil refining emissions.
-Oil transported by pipeline (oil production + imported volume) is used for oil transport leakage emissions and 50% of oil production volume is used as activity data for gas production volume is used as activity data for gas production and processing; marketable gas volume (consumed gas + exported gas) is used for gas transmission and storage; and gas consumption is used for gas distribution.
-Disaggregated subsector emissions from non-Annex I countries are

-15 then adjusted to 2016, if necessary, using the EIA activity data.
+Oil transported by pipeline (oil production + - 15 imported volume) is used for oil transport leakage emissions and 50% of oil production volume is used for oil transport venting emissions (assumed to occur during truck and rail transport).
+Total gas production volume is used as activity data for gas production and processing; marketable gas volume (consumed gas + exported gas) is used for gas transmission and storage; and gas consumption is used for gas distribution.
+Disaggregated subsector emissions from non-Annex I countries are then adjusted to 2016, if necessary, using the EIA activity data.